MarkusRosen/markusrosen.github.io/_posts/2020-07-19-multi-input-neural-network-pytorch.md

     early_stop_callback = EarlyStopping(monitor="val_loss", min_delta=5000, patience=7, verbose=False, mode="min")
 ```

 We start with a Tensorboardlogger, which saves all the logs into a folder called `lightning_logs`.
 Additionally, we want to take advantage of early stopping.
 Early stopping means that the model will stop training if the validation predictions do not improve enough after a certain amount of epochs (patience).
 We set our patients to 7 epochs, where the minimum improvement has to be 5000\$; if it does not improve by more within 7 epochs, the model stops training.
+To read more about early stopping, you can have a look at [this paper](https://papers.nips.cc/paper/1895-overfitting-in-neural-nets-backpropagation-conjugate-gradient-and-early-stopping.pdf).

 ```python
     model = LitClassifier()